This story was originally published April 2021 and updated on July 19, 2021 with the latest developments

-The bill is being discussed by lawmakers in Washington, D.C. and may change substantially if passed.
+The bill is being discussed by lawmakers in Washington, D.C. and may change substantially if it passes.

 But as the draft reads, eligible individuals meet all of the following criteria.

 First-time homebuyers: All individuals in the household have had no ownership in a home in at least 3 years

 Average or lower income: Your income is at or below 120% of the area median income, based on current place of residence or where the home will be purchased.
 For high-cost areas, the buyer can earn up to 180% of the area median income.
 For example, someone buying or living in Austin, Texas could make up to $118,690 per year, 120% of that area’s median income of $98,900.

 First-generation homebuyers: Homebuyers whose parents or guardians have never owned a home in any U.S. state, district, or territory.
 Homebuyers who were ever in foster care would be eligible.

 Additional $5,000 in assistance

 You do not have to be a “socially disadvantaged individual” as defined by the bill to qualify for $20,000 in assistance.
 However, an additional $5,000 is available for those who identify as Black, Hispanic, Asian American, Native American, or any combination thereof.
 Those who do not identify as one of these groups can attest that they are otherwise socially disadvantaged by providing “a preponderance of evidence,” says the act’s draft.
 There will be likely more clarification about how to qualify for this extra assistance as this bill develops in Congress.

 Those receiving assistance must participate in home purchase counseling provided by a HUD-approved provider.

 Combining the first-time homebuyer down payment assistance with other programs

-The Act’s summary notes that this program can be combined with many popular loan programs and even other down payment assistance (DPA) programs.
+The Act’s summary notes that homebuyers can combine this program with many popular loan programs and even other down payment assistance (DPA) programs.